BAD ENGINEERING IDEAS

 system, so what happens is you fire a few times and then have to wait for the weapon

-system to cool down before you can fire it again.
-Lots of video games have mechanics
+to cool down before you can fire it again.
+Lots of video games have mechanics like

-since you would get very few uses of the weapon before having to wait for cooldown in
+uses of the weapon system before having to wait for cooldown in most cases.

 The solution I came up with is to just use conductive/convective transference to pipe